Azure-Samples/explore-iot-operations/samples/observability/instructions.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test with a real AIO cluster
+4. Test with a real IoT Operations cluster
 5. Submit a pull request